 Thank you for stopping by.
 You can also visit my blog and Facebook page as well as my Amazon, Goodreads, and Smashwords pages to learn more about me and my writing and buy my books.

-Copyright 2021 by Abbie Johnson Taylor.
+Copyright 2025 by Abbie Johnson Taylor

-Independently published with the help of DLD Books.
+Published independently with the help of DLD Books.

 Photo Courtesy of Tess Anderson Photography